Grandfathering | Home Inspection | Building Code | Santa Clarita

 “The fact that a building was constructed in accordance with all existing statutes does not immunize it from subsequent abatement as a public nuisance.”

-Moreover, it’s the duty of a buyer to choose a realtor and home santa clarita home inspector who has their best interest in mind.
-Home inspectors are typically considered generalist.
+Moreover, it’s the duty of a buyer to choose a realtor and home Santa Clarita home inspector who has their best interest in mind.
+Home inspectors are typically considered generalists.
 As such, some may never even mention any connection to the term so widely used in real estate, Grandfathering.

-Mazza Inspection groupis a building diagnostics company.
-More specifically, we are specialist, not generalists.
+Mazza Inspection group is a building diagnostics company.
+More specifically, we are a specialist, not generalists.
 You will find that almost all home inspectors in Santa Clarita are Certified inspectors and not specialists and are also contractors.
-Our speciality is essentially all things construction related.
+Our specialty is essentially all things construction-related.
 We perform a variety of specialized inspections including;

 Unlike most other companies, we are not a discount home inspection firm.
 We do not work with realtor referrals so you can rest assured that we are truly an unbiased neutral third party inspection firm.
 Our prices are reasonable for the product we provide.